oasisprotocol/rofl-header-oracle/README.md

 appear immediately, making the oracle appear "stuck" when it's actually running normally.
 - **`LOCAL_PRIVATE_KEY`**: Required only when running in local mode for testing without ROFL utilities.
 Should be a hex-encoded private key.
+- **`ENABLE_INTERNAL_TX_DETECTION`**: When enabled in watcher mode, uses `debug_traceTransaction` to detect internal contract calls.
+This requires:
+  - Archive node access (full nodes won't work)
+  - Debug API enabled on the RPC endpoint
+  - May require premium RPC provider plans
+  - Significantly increases processing time (10-100x slower)
+  - Only use if absolutely necessary for your use case

 ## Usage